Flying-Rat/GodotEOS/GUIDE.md

 **Solutions**:
 - Ensure the `.gdextension` file is in the correct location
 - Check that binary files match your platform (Windows/Linux/macOS)
-- Verify the extension file paths in `godotepic.gdextension`
+- Verify the extension file paths in `godoteos.gdextension`

 #### 2. Missing EOS SDK Libraries
 **Problem**: "Failed to load EOS SDK" or similar runtime errors